 b) that such advanced systems are not standardized and may have different operational technical characteristics;

-c) that the lack of uniformity, in the arrangement and designation of the channels in multichannel transmitters for long-range circuits operating on frequencies below about 30 MHz, may give rise to certain difficulties when one transmitting station has to work with several receiving stations,
+c) that the lack of uniformity, in the arrangement and designation of the channels in multichannel transmitters for long-range circuits operating on frequencies below about 30 MHz, may give rise to certain difficulties when one transmitting station has to work with several receiving stations;

+d) that the increasing use of spectrum in the HF bands for Wideband High Frequency (AGILE-HF) applications, such as e-mail (with and without attachments), internet access, large file transfer and live video streaming, which provide a communications path for exchanging information, should be considered;

+e) that such AGILE-HF systems are not standardized in use and may have different operational and technical characteristics,

 recommends

-that the technical and operational characteristics of advanced digital HF systems described in Annex 1 should be considered representative of those systems operating in the HF frequency bands up to 30 MHz for use in sharing studies.
+1 that the technical and operational characteristics of advanced digital HF systems described in Annex 1 should be considered representative of those systems operating in the HF frequency band of 3- 30 MHz for use in sharing studies.

 Annex 1

-{Editor’s note: May 2022: This annex contains more than 10 pages of material, therefore it is specified under the format for Recommendations in the ITU-R that the annex should contain a table of contents}

 1 Introduction

 HF systems have specific attributes that make them a viable solution for many radiocommunication requirements.
 They provide a highly versatile means of radiocommunications to a broad base of users and such equipment can be easily transported to remote and lightly populated areas.
 There are two technologies that are examples of advanced digital HF systems.
 This Recommendation specifies the characteristics of these types of systems.

+Overall, the maturation of system configuration, advanced technology, and enhanced capabilities afford AGILE-HF (Advanced, Global, Integrated, Low-latency, and Enhanced HF Networks) the ability to operate in environments not traditionally allocated for wider bandwidth operations.

-For the purpose of this Recommendation spectrum efficiency is defined as an objective with two parts.
-The first is to achieve maximum throughput (bits/Hertz/s) and the second is to maximize the number of users, per frequency net.
-These objectives maximize the ability of fixed communications to achieve performance and mission goals.
+For the purpose of this Recommendation spectrum efficiency is defined as an objective with three parts.
+The first is to achieve maximum throughput (bits/Hertz/s), the second is to maximize the number of users, per frequency net and the third is to maximize the ability of fixed communications to achieve performance and mission goals.
+Several approaches can be used to accomplish these objectives.